jamesread/buildid/README.md

 # buildid
-`buildid` gathers up and maintains identity properties for a build, and makes it easy to keep that build identity from compile-time through to run-time.
+`buildid` is a small utility that runs at build-time and gathers up identity properties for a build, and makes it easy to keep that build identity from build-time all the way through to run-time.

+The public site is published here; http://jamesread.github.io/buildid/

-# Why can't I just use version numbers?
+## What is wrong with just using version numbers?

-* **Version numbers suck**
+* What does the number actually tell me?
+* Which branch did this build come from?
+* Which source commit does a build come from?
+* What happens if I forget to increment the version number?
+* Version numbers have no meaning in nightly or development builds

-# What can buildid do?
+## What does this buildid utility do?

-## Developers fixing bugs want to know precisely where running code came from
+### Developers fixing bugs want to know precisely where running code came from

 ```
 user@host: buildid